The Cheeky Monkey Media Blog

-Mark Knowles, an expert columnist at searchenginewatch.com recently put together a list of factors to help determine when the expert touch of a custom designed website (like those best acheived through Drupal customization) is appropriate, to get the best value for money invested, and the most appropriate quality website on the market.
+Mark Knowles, an expert columnist at searchenginewatch.com recently put together a list of factors to help determine when the expert touch of a custom-designed website (like those best achieved through Drupal customization) is appropriate, to get the best value for money invested, and the most appropriate quality website on the market.
 Among the factors cited are:

 Ambition – It is crucial to keep your design focused on the goal.
 By figuring out the scale of your website’s ambition, you can estimate the scale of design and expense necessary.
 We’ve learned out in the jungle that the heart of every lion club has the ambition to be king, but that cub only becomes king when the timing is right.

-Type of Website - Content and design need to match the type of site you’re trying to create.
-Examples that Knowles lists include lead generation, ecommerce, educational, personal venting blogs and match-maker sites.
+Type of Website – Content, and design needs to match the type of site you’re trying to create.
+Examples that Knowles lists include lead generation, eCommerce, educational, personal venting blogs, and match-maker sites.

 Size of the Stakes – “How big is the win?” asks Knowles, “If the win is big and the stakes are high, the design almost always costs more.”
 Constantly be aware of the actuality behind what you’re trying to accomplish and prepare accordingly.
 On the plus side, if the stakes are small, there is no reason to get carried away.

-There are many factors that make up a website design, like whether to use Wordpress vs Drupal as your CMS, how many resources you can put into the project, the scope necessary to communicate your purpose or message, how many bananas your designer eats for breakfast, or virtually any other indicator.
-The important takeaway is to make sure you consider as many of the angles as possible so that you can prepare the right budget, design and expectations for your new website.
+There are many factors that make up a website design, like whether to use WordPress vs Drupal as your CMS, how many resources you can put into the project, the scope necessary to communicate your purpose or message, and how many bananas your designer eats for breakfast or virtually any other indicator.
+The important takeaway is to make sure you consider as many angles as possible so that you can prepare the right budget, design, and expectations for your new website.